 For the candidates who already have full-time jobs, coming on too strong will work against you.
 Flattery is an art form.
 Work to impress them with why they should consider a new job and a new company.
 For candidates who are actively job searching, it’s a little easier to grab their attention.
 However, the thing both these groups have in common is the need for ease.
 There are hundreds, if not thousands, of job search sites to sort through.
 Think about it from a job seeker's point of view.
 Where is the easiest place to be seen?
 That’s where they are looking.

 We’ve taken what used to be a simple task and created an entire “process.”
 Not only do applicants have to fill out a 30-minute online form answering questions that can typically be found in a resume or cover letter, but the potential candidate then has to make time for a 30-minute phone screen (sometimes two), and then go through not one, but two more in-person interviews.
 And this is not counting any “projects” or “tests” many companies now require.

 We can agree that one things for sure about the future of the hiring process: it doesn’t seem to be getting any shorter.
 So how can we get back to a streamlined interview process?
-Limit the touch points.
+The most comprehensive option would be sourcing a good applicant tracking system that will structure and streamline your entire hiring process.
+You can also limit the touch points.
 Meet with the team that must be part of the candidate’s hiring process and create a plan based on urgency and needs of everyone.
 If there must be two phone screens, do them at the same time—if they pass the first one, move them forward immediately.
 Same can be done for the on-site interviews.
 If this candidate is currently employed, they took time off for this opportunity, so be respectful of their time as well.